Shih Ming-teh: Leader of the Kaohsiung Incident

 During Chiang Ching-kuo's presidency, political opposition to the Kuomintang was suppressed.
 After Peter Huang's attempt to assassinate Chiang proved unsuccessful, the KMT became more aware of opposition.
 Shih Ming-teh created a "party without a name" amidst the absence of freedom of association in Taiwan at that time.
 In September 1978 Shih became active in the Tangwai movement.
 In May 1979 this group of non-Kuomintang activists established the Meilitao Magazine, of which Shih was named general manager.
 During this time, he adopted the English nickname "Nori", after the Japanese pronunciation of the second Chinese character in his given name, "Teh".
 For historical reasons, this nickname served as a shibboleth to enrage Waishengren people in Taiwan (mainlanders whose ancestors fought the Japanese), and endear him to the benshengren (less-recent Hokkien migrants disenfranchised by the Waishengren, and who have a more positive view of Japanese colonization).
-On 10 December 1979, the Tangwai group commemorated the Human Rights Day in Kaohsiung.
+On 10 December 1979, the Tangwai group commemorated Human Rights Day in Kaohsiung.
 The rally operated without prior approval, with specific stipulations that no torches and weapons were allowed.
-Police intervened and clashed with the protestors resulting in various damages.
+Police intervened and clashed with the protestors resulting in various damage.
 The event would be known as the Kaohsiung Incident, a milestone in Taiwan's democratization process.

 Three days later, Shih dramatically escaped: Chang Wen-ying, then a dentist and later Mayor of Taichung City, performed plastic surgery on Shih to change his looks so he could escape overseas.
 Shih was later caught along with the dentist, and sentenced to life in prison for the second time.

 During the 1980 Meilitao Incident trials Shih was defiant and proud facing a potentially fatal court-martial decision.
 He declared during his defense: "Taiwan should be independent, in fact, it already is, it has been for 30 years and currently it is known as the Republic of China".
 Shih also demanded an end to the political monopoly of the Kuomintang, the control of the Taiwanese press, and martial law, so that the 30-plus-year rubber-stamping legislative session could be dissolved.